 A Case For Wireless Refrigerant Probes

-Right off the top let me state loud and clear.
-The tool does not make the tech.
+Right off the top, let me state something loud and clear: The tool does not make the tech.

 Let that sink in before you move on.

-However… there are some cases when you need a specialty tool.
-You need it so much that you cannot do your job without a good one (Leak detectors and micron gauges come to mind).
-In some rare cases, the cheap version of a tool and the high-end version are so different that you are at a real disadvantage if you don’t have the quality version.
+However, there are some cases when you need a specialty tool.
+You need it so much that you cannot do your job without a good one (leak detectors and micron gauges come to mind).
+In some rare cases, the cheap and high-end versions of a tool are so different that you are at a real disadvantage if you don't have the quality version.

-There are multiple manufacturers who have come out with wireless pressure probe technology.
-Up until recently, I couldn’t get over the fact that you cannot use these probes for charging and recovery… why would you want a separate tool set in addition to your gauge manifold?
+Multiple manufacturers have come out with wireless pressure probe technology.
+Until recently, I couldn't get over the fact that you cannot use these probes for charging and recovery.
+Why would you want a separate toolset in addition to your gauge manifold?

 One big advantage is you can use the probes to check a system charge with no hose losses.
-This is huge for systems with a critical charge (Think Ice Machines), when doing regular preventative maintenance and when hooking up to the system to check it during a service call unrelated to charge.
+That's huge for systems with a critical charge (think ice machines), when doing regular preventative maintenance, and when hooking up to the system to check it during a service call unrelated to charge.
 Keeping all that charge in the system is a service to the customer and helps save expensive refrigerant.
-You can keep some 90 degree core depressing adaptors or some short hoses to help connect in tight spots .
+You can keep some 90-degree core depressing adaptors or some short hoses to help connect in tight spots.

-With smart probes you can now check additional temp and pressure readings without the need to move your hoses around when you do have a manifold attached.
-You can check liquid and discharge pressure simultaneously, check temp drop across a liquid line or superheat gains across the suction.
-All great data that the wireless smart probes can help with.
+With smart probes, you can now check additional temperature and pressure readings without the need to move your hoses around when you have a manifold attached.
+You can check liquid and discharge pressure simultaneously, check temperature drop across a liquid line, or superheat gains across the suction.
+That's all great data that the wireless smart probes can help with.

 Hard to Get Readings

-Now this one was the one that tipped the scales for me and it was brought to my attention by tech Joe Shearer (Thanks Joe).
-You can use the smart temp sensors (Testo 115i) to get readings on running systems in spots where wired probes can be almost impossible.
-Reading superheat inside a heat pump condensing unit during heat mode, reading temp differential across a reversing valve and taking discharge temp at the compressor are all examples where the smart temperature probes come in really handy.
+Now, this one was the one that tipped the scales for me.
+It was brought to my attention by tech Joe Shearer (thanks, Joe).
+You can use the smart temperature sensors (Testo 115i) to get readings on running systems in spots where wired probes can be almost impossible.
+Reading superheat inside a heat pump condensing unit during heat mode, reading temperature differential across a reversing valve, and taking discharge temperature at the compressor are all examples where the smart temperature probes come in really handy.

 The MeasureQuick App

-Testo is one of the first tools that works along with the new MeasureQuick app for full system diagnosis unlike anything you have seen.
-This may feel like a pitch, but working with MeasureQuick as well as the great price make the Testo Smart Probes a very attractive option.
+Testo is one of the first tools to work with the new MeasureQuick app for full system diagnosis, unlike anything you have seen.
+This may feel like a pitch, but working with MeasureQuick—as well as the great price—makes the Testo Smart Probes a very attractive option.

-So I think you may want to think about smart probes and if they might help you…..
-Once you already are confident enough to understand why and how you would use them to be a better tech.
+So, I think you may want to think about smart probes and if they might help you once you are already confident enough to understand why and how you would use them to be a better tech.

-P.S. – If you are interested you may consider going HERE and looking at the Testo smart probes.
-If you do buy from TruTech tools use the offer code “getschooled” for 8% off your order.
+P.S. – If you are interested, you may consider going HERE and looking at the Testo smart probes.
+If you buy from TruTech Tools, use the offer code “getschooled” for 8% off your order.